1. What are the differences between JDBC activities and sql direct?

-In tibco every transaction is a business related message.
-We have JNDI, XA transactions a vailable in tibco.
+Answer: In Tibco, every transaction is a business-related message.
+We have JNDI, XA transactions available in Tibco.

 39. When Would You Select JDBC Adapter & When Would You Choose ADB Adapter?

-If there’s only DML operations, then JDBC adapter could be chosen else if after database updation notification need to be published to other applications, then ADB adapter need to be selected.
+Answer: If there are only DML operations, then the JDBC adapter could be chosen else if after database updation notification needs to be published to other applications, then the ADB adapter needs to be selected.

-40. What is file based storage and database storage in TIBCO EMS and where we will configureit?
+40. What are file-based storage and database storage in TIBCO EMS and where we will configure it?

 41. How can unauthorized users be prevented from triggering a process?

-Unauthorized users be prevented from triggering a process by giving ‘write’ access for the process engine to only selected users.
-Only users with ‘write’ access can do activities like deploying applications, starting/stopping process engines etc.
+Answer: Unauthorized users be prevented from triggering a process by giving ‘write’ access for the process engine to only selected users.
+Only users with ‘write’ access can do activities like deploying applications, starting/stopping process engines, etc.